anandtrex/collabdraw/readme.md

 FEATURES:
 -------------
 1. Works on most tablets out of the box, interface designed for touch interfaces
-1. Multiple rooms, pages for collaboration
+2. Multiple rooms, pages for collaboration
-1. Take quick snapshots of the board
+3. Take quick snapshots of the board
-1. Upload pdf and annotate on whiteboard
+4. Upload pdf and annotate on whiteboard
-1. Support for SSL, and authentication
+5. Support for SSL, and authentication
-1. Fast, handles lots of users simultaneously
+6. Fast, handles lots of users simultaneously
+7. *Runs on heroku out of the box!*

 SERVER REQUIREMENTS:
 -------------
 1. Python 3.2+
-1. Redis server
+2. Redis server
-1. All python packages specified in requirements.txt (which might involve installing other non-python dependencies like cairo, redis)
+3. All python packages specified in requirements.txt (which might involve installing other non-python dependencies like cairo, redis)
-1. libpoppler (for pdfseparate), imagemagick (for mogrify) for upload functionality
+4. libpoppler (for pdfseparate), imagemagick (for mogrify) for upload functionality
-1. ffmpeg to enable video functionality
+5. ffmpeg to enable video functionality

 INSTALLATION:
 -------------